TheDen/gcopy/README.md

 `gcopy` (global copy) is a command line tool that copies data to your clipboard on MacOS.
 It's similar to `pbcopy` but with some key differences

-* Works with images, so copied images can be pasted
+* Works with images, so copied images can be pasted in other applications
-* Accepts arbitrary `STDIN` via a pipe, or via filename passed as an argument
+* Accepts arbitrary `STDIN` via a pipe
+* If a filename is passed as an argument it'll copy the data as though you hit `CMD+C` via `Finder`, allowing pasting of files (PDFs, archive files, videos etc.) to other programs
-* Written in Go, deployed as a universal static binary
 * Has an optional flag to copy the absolute pathname of a file or folder to the clipboard
+* Written in Go, deployed as a multi-arch static binary

 ![gcopy](./gcopy.gif)